RonTshuva/TovTovProject/README.md

   it will show you 2 options:
  ![alt text](https://i.ibb.co/VSnK64f/needhelp.png)
 first is to Create a post in which you explain the form you are willing to get help/ or what is it you are  wish to get as charity.
+(note: you can see your help requests if you click on "5) my requests" button at the "Main Portal")

 second is to Watch Available Posts people who are willing to give away certain items or help.
 (See "Result Page")
   # Make Post: